Up Your Entertainment Game With a Cable TV Package

 Seniors looking to bundle home security, internet, TV, and phone together can do so with Cox.
-Choose from five plans that bundle all four together, starting at $129.99 per month.
-Or, you can just bundle Cox internet and cable starting at $54.99 per month.
+Choose from five plans that bundle all four together.
+Or, you can just bundle Cox internet and cable.

 Seniors who aren't sure what they want are in luck.
 Spectrum is known for its excellent customer service.
 No matter how uncomfortable you feel with technology, Spectrum’s team can help you out.
 They'll even buy you out of an existing cable contract with another provider if you choose their Triple Play* bundle.
 It bundles Spectrum Internet, Spectrum TV, and Spectrum Voice service together for a discounted rate.
 Plus, with Spectrum TV, you don't need to worry about getting locked into a contract.
 That's a feature we love!